 Florrie’s children were Shirley, Rita and Jeanette:

-Shirley married Ken and their children were Julie, Steve and David
+Shirley married Ken and their children were Julie, Steve and

 Rita married Cliff and had Wakely, Guy and Victoria